 * At the time of booking, a $250 deposit per passenger or full payment is required to secure the dates.
 Any waiver of this deposit by individual passengers or travel agencies must be obtained in writing by Explore Mesopotamia at the time of booking.

 * Full payment is due 45 days before departure.
 Any payment not received within 30 days of departure will result in the cancellation of all reservations.
 There is a $100 per passenger re-booking fee – subject to availability.
 Please make payments on time to ensure the availability of hotels, etc. and to avoid any re-booking fees.

 Tour price includes:

-- Best available hotels in Kurdistan.
+· Best available hotels in Kurdistan per the itinerary chosen by the client.
 Accommodation is based on double occupancy.

-- Gratuities (porters, waiters, etc.), except for traditional tips to the Guide/Driver which are optional and completely at the discretion of the guest.
+· Gratuities (porters, waiters, etc.), except for traditional tips to the Guide/Driver, which are optional and entirely at the discretion of the guest.